ritza-co/device42-docs/docs/auto-discovery/sccm-discovery-net-tool.md

 ### Ports

 Use the **Exclusions** sub-menu to list listening or remote ports that you would like excluded from autodiscovery.
-For example, if you are not interested in seeing SSH connections in Device42, adding port 22 to the excluded Unix ports will exclude adding the service port for SSH.
+For example, if you are not interested in seeing SSH connections in Device42, adding port 22 to the excluded Unix ports will exclude the service port for SSH.

 ### Remote Connections